 What to Look For:

-- Training on brand-specific technologies
+- Familiarity with brand-specific technologies

-- Genuine OEM parts availability
+- Availability of OEM replacement parts

 Questions to Ask: